microsoft/Microsoft365DSC/docs/docs/resources/intune/IntuneAppProtectionPolicyiOS.md

 | **CertificateThumbprint** | Write | String | Thumbprint of the Azure Active Directory application's authentication certificate to use for authentication. ||

-# IntuneDeviceConfigurationPolicyiOS
+# IntuneAppProtectionPolicyiOS

-This resource configures an Intune device configuration profile for an iOS Device.
+This resource configures an Intune app protection policy for an iOS Device.

 ## Examples